atharvacc/SigmaNewsProject/Contributions.md

 - Preprocessing Data for all models
 - ANN implementation
 - Linear Regression implementation
-- Feature Selection / Relevance test / Elastic Net
+- Feature Selection / Relevance test

 ## Adil
 - Preprocessing Data for all models